Hot Dogma: Cover and liner notes

-The back cover of the album has the track lists in Chinese, however the Asian division of Polygram released a version with the track titles in English.
+The back cover of the album has the track lists in Chinese, however the band have repeatedly claimed that the Asian division of Polygram released a version with the track titles in English.
 The titles are listed in English in the liner notes.

+On the original 1990 CD release, the Chinese text wrapped around the cover art, as on the LP, but the 2024 reissue placed the entire text on the front of the digipak.
+The original LP release featured an inner sleeve with the liner notes, however this was changed to a gatefold sleeve on the reissue, with it instead containing inner sleeves with full lyrics to the album.